vincor-qc/notes/history/civil-rights-in-us/mlk.md

 - In the spring of 1963, King campaigned along with local protestors to end segregation at lunch counters and in hiring practices, for which he was jailed
 - Some of the white clergy (and even some of the black clergy) looked upon King's practices with disdain, reasoning that negotiation would be far more effective than protest
 	- In response, King wrote an eloquent letter from the Birmingham jail in which he was imprisoned, stating:
+>[!quote]
-	  > You may well ask: “Why direct action?
+>You may well ask: “Why direct action?
 Why sit-ins, marches and so forth?
 Isn’t negotiation a better path?”
 You are quite right in calling for negotiation.
 Indeed, this is the very purpose of direct action.
 Nonviolent direct action seeks to create such a crisis and foster such a tension that a community which has constantly refused to negotiate is forced to confront the issue.

 - King helped organize the historic March on Washington
 	- On August 28, 1963, he delivered the now-famous speech "I Have a Dream" in front of an audience of more than 200,000
 - His efforts resulted in the passage of the Civil Rights Act in 1964